Slicing up multigraded linear series: Introduction

 This process is called cornering, and there is a corresponding natural cornering morphism

 between the original and the cornered moduli spaces.

 A condition for the surjectivity of the cornering morphism was given in \cite[Proposition~3.7]{craw2018multigraded}.
 In this paper we consider the complementary question of injectivity.
-Of course a single cornering morphism is rarely injective.
+Of course a single cornering morphism is rarely injective (though see Remark~\ref{rem:inj} below).
 Therefore we consider a collection of cornering morphisms for subsets $I_1,\dots,I_l \subset\{0,\dots,n\}$.

-Our main result is the following. \begin{theorem}[{Theorem~\ref{thm:closedimm}}] Let $I_1,\dots,I_l$ be subsets of $\{0,\dots,n\}$ that cover $I$, that is, $\cup_{i=1}^l I_i=\{0,\dots,n\}=I$ such that $0 \in I_i$, $1 \leq i \leq l$.
+In fact, our result applies in a more general setting involving certain {\adam quiver moduli spaces} $\CM (A,v)$ for a quiver algebra $A$ and dimension vector $v=(v_0,\dots,v_n)$.
+In the case of multigraded linear series the dimension vector has components $v_i=\mathrm{rk}\,E_i$ for each $i$.
+Such a quiver algebra $A$ {\balazs gives} rise similarly to cornered algebras $A_I$ which we consider together with the restricted dimension vector $v_I=(v_i)_{i\in I}$; for details see Section~\ref{sec:prelim}.
+Certain immersions of quiver varieties were investigated, with different methods, in the recent paper \cite{bertsch2025quiver}.
+Our main result is the following. \begin{theorem}[{Theorem~\ref{thm:closedimm}}] Let $I_1,\dots,I_l$ be subsets of $\{0,\dots,n\}$ that give a covering, that is, $\cup_{i=1}^l I_i=\{0,\dots,n\}$ such that $0 \in I_i$, $1 \leq i \leq l$.
 Then the product of the cornering morphisms

-induces a closed immersion on the reduced scheme underlying $\mathcal{M}(E)$. \end{theorem}
+induces a closed immersion on the reduced scheme underlying $\mathcal{M}(A,v)$. \end{theorem}

-The components of the image of a point of $\mathcal{M}(E)$ under this closed immersion can be considered as \lq slices\rq, from which the original point in $\mathcal{M}(E)$ can be reconstructed.
+The components of the image of a point of $\mathcal{M}(A,v)$ under this closed immersion can be considered as \lq slices\rq, from which the original point in $\mathcal{M}(A,v)$ can be reconstructed.

-Such situation occurs in a number moduli problems.
-We give three examples in the paper.
-We apply first our result to modules over the reconstruction algebra associated with a finite subgroup $\Gamma < \GL(2,\SC)$ without pseudo-reflections.
-In this setting there exists an index set $\mathrm{Sp}$ and a bundle $T_{\mathrm{Sp}}$ such that $\mathcal{M}(T_{\mathrm{Sp}})$ is the minimal resolution of the quotient singularity $\SC^2/\Gamma$ and the spaces $\mathcal{M}(T_{[\rho]})$ obtained from $\mathcal{M}(T_{\mathrm{Sp}})$ via cornering with $[\rho]={\rho_0, \rho}$ give certain partial resolutions. \begin{corollary} [{Corollary~\ref{cor:partresclimm}}] The product of the cornering morphisms
+Such a situation occurs in a number of moduli problems.
+We apply first our result to modules over the reconstruction algebra associated with a finite subgroup $G < \GL(2,\SC)$ without pseudo-reflections.
+In this setting there exists an index set $\mathrm{Sp}$ and a bundle $T_{\mathrm{Sp}}$ on the corresponding $G$-Hilbert scheme such that $\mathcal{M}(T_{\mathrm{Sp}})$ is the minimal resolution of the quotient singularity $\SC^2/G$; the spaces $\mathcal{M}(T_{[\rho]})$ obtained from $\mathcal{M}(T_{\mathrm{Sp}})$ via cornering with $[\rho]=\{\rho_0, \rho\}$ give certain partial resolutions. \begin{corollary} [{Corollary~\ref{cor:partresclimm}}] The product of the cornering morphisms

 is a closed immersion. \end{corollary}